-- Demonstrate an understanding of current conceptual and theoretical trends, issues and concerns in the fields of TESOL and Applied Linguistics including an understanding of the English language as a system and how additional languages are acquired. - Demonstrate an ability to identify and present effective classroom applications of language concepts and theories for teaching ELLs and to design a range of materials and tools to meet a variety of learner needs. - Demonstrate an understanding of how culture affects students' learning.
+- Demonstrate an understanding of current conceptual and theoretical trends, issues and concerns in the fields of TESOL and Applied Linguistics including an understanding of the English language as a system and how additional languages are acquired. - Demonstrate an ability to identify and present effective classroom applications of language concepts and theories for teaching ELLs by designing a range of materials and tools to address diverse learner needs. - Demonstrate an understanding of how culture affects students' learning.